-- PEO1: Graduates are prepared to apply analysis, predictions, optimization, decision making and develop skills in order to formulate and solve complex problems using intelligent computing. - PEO2: Graduates are prepared to take up higher studies, research & development and other creative efforts in the area of AI&ML which drives scientific and societal advancement through technological innovation and entrepreneurship. - PEO3: Graduates are prepared to use their skills and abilities in an ethical & professional manner.
+- PEO1: Graduates are prepared to apply analysis, predictions, optimization, decision making and develop skills in order to formulate and solve complex problems with artificial intelligence. - PEO2: Graduates are prepared to take up higher studies, research & development and other creative efforts in the area of AI which drives scientific and societal advancement through technological innovation and entrepreneurship. - PEO3: Graduates are prepared to use their skills and abilities in an ethical & professional manner.